 No biological treatment seems to be available at the moment to treat this disease.
 Treatments against aphids include solutions with neem oil at 2% and neem seed kernel extract (NSKE) at 5%.

 Always consider an integrated approach with preventive measures together with biological treatments.
 In the case of viruses a chemical treatment is not possible.
-Treatments against aphids include emamectin benzoate, indoxacarb or NSKE followed by triazophos.
+Treatments against aphids include emamectin benzoate, indoxacarb or NSKE.

 Be careful to use healthy planting material or seeds from a certified source.,Use tolerant or resistant varieties available in the area.,If not sure whether the planting material is healthy or not, use true seeds instead of bulbs or sets.,Check your plants or fields regularly for any sign of the disease.,Control aphid populations to avoid the spread of the disease.,Remove weeds that serve as alternative hosts.,Remove infected plants and plant parts and destroy them by burning for example.,Plan a crop rotation with non-hosts.